MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `false`

-#### Sample

-N/A

 ### filterFeature

-Use this property to customize the filter functionality on the UI.
-All detailed properties below are Boolean.
+Use this property to customize the filter functionality on the page.
+All types of the properties below are `Boolean`.

-`enabled` - Enable or disable filter features.
+- `enabled` - Enable or disable filter features.
+The default is `true`.

-`edit` - Show or hide the filter edit function.
+- `edit` - Show or hide the filter edit function.
 Enable or disable editing on the filter panel.
+The default is `true`.

-`summary` - Show or hide the filter summary bar.
+- `summary` - Show or hide the filter summary bar.
+The default is `true`.

 #### Required?